 Chinatown’s borders envelop the New York City Civil Court and the New York County Criminal Court, Family Court, and District Attorney’s Office in the southwest corner.
 The multiple courthouses in and around Chinatown make the neighborhood ideal for public administration offices.

 Due to its central location and more affordable housing, Chinatown has a growing population of students and post-grads from nearby universities including NYU, Pace, and St. John’s.
-Companies in the area benefit from this young talent pool, while also attracting Brooklyn residents, who enjoy easy commutes by train or can bike across the Manhattan Bridge.
+Companies in the area benefit from this young talent pool, while also attracting Brooklyn residents, who may easily commute from the neighboring borough by train, or may even choose to bike across the Manhattan Bridge.

 Getting Around Chinatown